 As much as everyone has their own procedure for cleaning hardwood floors, the above is the perfect one.
 This is so because the floors are very sensitive hence great care is of great importance.
 The finish is always worth calling for a second look.

 This can be achieved for years to come.
 One may wonder how about the fill buckling?
-This question, therefore, drives my point home pinpointing the importance of polishing your hardwood floors frequently.
+This question, therefore, drives my point home pinpointing the importance of polishing hardwood floors frequently.
 This polishing is also tied to cleaning.
 The procedures above will, therefore, maintain the attractive look for years.
 So think already you have got your solution about how to polish hardwood floors.